viperproject/gobra-book/src/02/permission-write.md

 ERROR Assignment might fail.
 Permission to *p might not suffice.
 ```
-In order to read and write the value stored at the memory address `x`, we must hold full access to this location.
+We must hold full access to this location to read and write the value stored at the memory address `x`.
 This is denoted by the accessibility predicate `acc(x)`.
 ``` go verifies
 {{#include frame.go:inc_full}}